chazcornwall/math4610/software_manual/bisection.md

 For example,

-    g++ fixedpoint.cpp abserror.cpp
+    g++ bisection.cpp abserror.cpp

 will produce an executable **./a.exe** than can be executed.
 If you want a different name, the following will work a bit better

-    g++ fixedpoint.cpp abserror.cpp -o fixedpoint.exe
+    g++ bisection.cpp abserror.cpp -o fixedpoint.exe

-**Description/Purpose:** This routine will compute the root of functions using the fixed-point iteration method.
+**Description/Purpose:** This routine will compute the root of functions using the bisection method.
+The root must be contained within the initial bracketed area.

-**Input:** A function, an initial x0, the target error, and max allowable iterations
+**Input:** A function, tolerance constant, left bound, right bound

 **Output:** One of the roots of the function

-**Usage/Example:** A NewFunction class must be created that contains the function to be evaluated during the fixed-point iteration.
-The function should be place as the return statement for the getOutput() method.
+**Usage/Example:** A NewFunction class must be created that contains the function to be evaluated during the bisection iteration.
+The function should be placed as the return statement for the getOutput() method.

 <pre><code>